NicolaiRuckel/dotfiles/README.md

 ## Setup

-I use various submodules, managed with [git-subtrac][git-subtrac].
+I use various submodules, managed with [git-subrepo][git-subrepo].

-You can either clone the repository recursively with
+Cloning the repository with

-    git clone --recursive git@github.com:NicolaiRuckel/dotfiles.git
+    git clone git@github.com:NicolaiRuckel/dotfiles.git

-or initialize the submodules after cloning the repository with

-    git submodule init

-and update the submodules with

-    git submodule update
+should give you all the necessary submodules.

 ### Symlinks